Candidate Performance Facts & Figures

 RISE Evaluation and Development System:

-* Fewer than 10 graduates who were in first and second years of service were assessed with the RISE evaluation in 2017-2018, therefore, only data for graduates in their third year of service was included in the 2017-2018 report.
+* Fewer than 10 graduates with only one year of experience were assessed with the RISE evaluation in 2017-2018, therefore, only data for graduates in their second and third years of service was included in the 2017-2018 report.

 Satisfaction of Employers